chris68/base/INSTALLATION.md

 ```
 ### Test ###
 Execute /home/mailwitch/base/pg_backup_rotated.sh once.
 Check whether the files go encrypted to gmail
+## Monit ##
+Monitoring is done with monit.
+Use the two monit files to set it up.
 ## Cron Jobs ##
 Install cpu-limit
 ```